 The University encourages complainants to lodge a formal complaint with either the Dean of Student Affairs, the campus Student Legal Aid Student Program Advisor, or the Attorney for Students.

-Requests for further clarification of the Act, the regulations, and University policy should be directed to the Dean of Student Affairs or the Student Legal Aid Center.
+Requests for further clarification of the Act, the regulations, and University policy should be directed to the Student Legal Aid Center.

 EMERGENCY ACTION